tum-gis/road2citygml3/src/guideline/guideline.rst

 * The **City Geography Markup Language (CityGML)** is an international OGC standard for the representation and exchange of virtual 3D city and landscape models.
 * LoD 1 and LoD 2 models of buildings are available for a `large number of cities and countries <https://github.com/OloOcki/awesome-citygml>`_.
 * Data gathering methods such as Mobile Mapping Systems and emerging applications such as urban digital twins begin to shift this focus towards models of road infrastructure.
+* Several cities (such as New York City, Melbourne, Munich or Singapore) have detailed data on roads and the street space available (usually within an ArcGIS or QGIS environment).
+However, this data is often structured in different ways (semantically and geometrically).
+Modelling this data within a common representation framework allows the immediate usage of the data with the same tools for a number of applications.
+* While standards such as GDF or OpenDRIVE focus on linear (graph-based) or parametric representation of roads, CityGML 3.0 allows linear, polygonal as well as volumetric representations integrated within a consistent semantic 3D city model including models of buildings, vegetation, city furniture, tunnels or bridges.
 * **CityGML version 3.0** provides revised and extended concepts for modelling roads and the streetspace useful for a variety of applications.